-Starting this week and continuing for the next several months, I’m going to feature the fishing tackle writing of one of my all-time favorite writers, Dixie Carroll (Carroll Blaine Cook).
+Over the next several months, I’m going to feature the fishing tackle writing of one of my all-time favorite writers, Dixie Carroll (Carroll Blaine Cook).
 These famed pieces of tackle were featured in his great book Fishing Tackle and Kits.
 They are fascinating write-ups of the tackle from a contemporary perspective.
-Below is Dixie’s write up on the Pflueger Redifor baitcaster, a reel so nice it was made by two companies.
+Below is Dixie’s write up on the Jamison Fly Rod Wiggler, one of the earliest true fly rod lures.

 — Dr. Todd